Dawson City Travel Guide

 - From Whitehorse: Dawson City is 533 km from Whitehorse on the North Klondike Highway.
 Travel time is approximately six hours, depending on the season, road conditions and weather.
 The road is paved all the way and is in good condition with the odd pot-holes.

 - From Alaska: The Top of the World Highway is only open in summer.
 The chip-sealed gravel road connects Dawson to the Taylor Highway and Tok in Alaska.
-The sensationally scenic route takes you to incredible heights with top of the world panoramas.
+The sensationally scenic route takes you to incredible heights with a top of the world panoramas.
 If you have a vehicle I suggest that you drive at least part of it, it’s totally worth it; even if you don’t have the intention to enter into Alaska.
 If you do plan to cross the border, remember that it’s only open from 8 am to 8 pm (Yukon time) from mid-May to early October.

 Buses connect Dawson City with Whitehorse and Fairbanks during the summer months only.